top of page

 • Estate tax (in order of precedence):

-1. The executor of the will.
+• The executor of the will.

-2. Heirs.
+• Heirs.

-3. An administrator appointed by legal authority.
+• An administrator appointed by legal authority.

 • Gift tax: the giver of the gift is liable to pay taxes.
-In the case, the giver (donor) cannot or does not pay the gift tax, the recipient (donee) is then liable.
+In the case, that the giver (donor) cannot or does not pay the gift tax, the recipient (donee) is then liable.

 When is the tax paid?

-• Estate tax: taxes must be paid before the estate is divided, or any of the property in the state is transferred.
+Taxes must be paid before the estate is divided, or any of the property in the state is transferred.

-• Gift tax: taxes must be paid before the transfer of title occurs.
+Taxes must be paid before the transfer of title occurs.

 How is the value of the estate or gift determined?

-• Estate: the estate is valued at the time and date of death of the decedent.
+The estate is valued at the time and date of death of the decedent.

-• Gift: the gift is valued at the prevailing value of the goods on the date of the gift.
+The gift is valued at the prevailing value of the goods on the date of the gift.

 Note: determining the exact value of estates and some gifts (especially trusts) requires some expertise and can involve lengthy procedures.
 We recommend consulting and seeking professional guidance to ensure you receive fair, accurate, and favorable valuations.